oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 Checkout Process
 ^^^^^^^^^^^^^^^^

-Once the products for purchase and their quantity have been selected, the customer has to go through a series of steps to submit the order.
+Once the products for purchase and their quantity have been selected, both registered and guest customers have to go through a series of steps to submit the order.

 **Step 1: Billing Information**